 Fact judicially noticeable need not be proved.

-52. (1) The Court shall take judicial notice of the following facts, namely:-
+- 52. (1) The Court shall take judicial notice of the following facts, namely:- - (a) all laws in force in the territory of India including laws having extra-territorial operation;

 Facts of which Court shall take judicial notice.